 The Refugee Council of Australia (RCOA) is the national umbrella body for refugees and the organisations and individuals who support them.
-It has more than 200 organisational and over 900 individual members.
+It has approximately 200 organisational and over 300 individual members.

 Formed in November 1981, RCOA is a non-profit, non-government organisation registered as an incorporated association in the Australian Capital Territory.
 It is funded through contributions from its members and by project grants from philanthropic bodies and government agencies.
 The priority activities for RCOA are set by its members, as represented by an elected Board.

 RCOA’s own work is centred around five key areas: policy, support for refugees, support for its members, community education and administration.
 In addition, RCOA seeks funding for specific projects that directly relate to our objectives and enhance our capacity to serve the refugee community.

 In its strategic planning for the five years to 2020, the Refugee Council of Australia defined its Vision, Purpose, Aims and Goals in the following way:

 For the voices of refugees to be heard, the rights of refugees to be respected, the humanity of refugees valued and the contribution of refugees celebrated.

 To work with its members in promoting the development of humane, lawful and constructive policies towards refugees and people seeking asylum by Australian and other governments and their communities.